jun-inoue/ORTHOSCOPE_STAR/tools/README.txt

-According to the instruction, save the following dependencies in this directory. blastp
+Save the following dependencies in this directory as instructed:

+blastp

 mafft